FlorianByl/DissiClipServ/README.md

 # DissiClipServ
-Java server for un clipboard network project
+Java server for a clipboard connected project.